qbj/git_FuXiaotong/README.md

 # Hi, Im FuXiaotong, a growing Data Scientist.
 # This is the workspace for Myself

+#Data are the source of our knowledge, knowing it better means becoming a wiser person.
+#Welcome you to discover the truth behind the data with me.

  I divided it into 4 parts:

 1.Data Engine